microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/user-list.md

 #### <a name="request"></a>Solicitação

-Este é um exemplo de solicitação.
+A seguir está um exemplo de solicitação.
 Os detalhes da propriedade **signInActivity** requerem uma licença do Azure AD Premium P1/P2 e a permissão AuditLog.Read.All.

 # <a name="http"></a>[HTTP](#tab/http)